 For the most up to date newsletters, research publications and events, check out the Midwest Climate Hub Additional Resources page.
-Access to the Midwest Climate Hub archives and additional Tools can be found here as well.
+Access to the Midwest Climate Hub archive can be found below.

 The Midwest CHU (Climate Hub Update) quarterly newsletter covers any climate highlights that have arisen over the three months prior to publication including climate stories, climate change resources, the Midwest Focused Climate Outlook, and up and coming conferences and workshops our readers may be interested in.
 The Climate Hub welcomes any ideas you would want to share to a wider audience relating to climate in the Midwest Region.
 For archived newsletters please select here.

 To sign up for our email alerts and newsletter, please email us.